gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 ### Manual start/stop

-If autostart is disabled, the process can be started in terminal using `rp` (ideally with superuser privileges, to allow execution at real time scheduling priority).
-This will start the *rp* with default log level (info). *MBMS Modem* can be used with the following OPTIONs:
+If autostart is disabled, the process can be started in terminal using `modem` (ideally with superuser privileges, to allow execution at real time scheduling priority).
+This will start the *modem* with default log level (info). *MBMS Modem* can be used with the following OPTIONs:

 | Option | | Description |